Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Well-crafted clues.
-The informed clues are strong and specific.
-The misinformed clues are ambiguous enough to cause some confusion, and the fake clues are effective at misdirecting to the wrong answers.
+The informed and misinformed clues are well-crafted and meet their respective criteria effectively.
+The primary weakness lies in the fake clues, specifically the second one, which misdirects outside the given answer choices.
+If both fake clues pointed convincingly to the incorrect options, the overall difficulty and quality would be higher.

 ---